seanpringle/xoat/xoat.md

 Mod4-f
 :	Toggle state fullscreen.
 While in fullscreen mode, an window is considered to be in tile 1.

-Mod4-a
-:	Toggle state above (only placed above fullscreen windows).

 Mod4-Next  (Page Down)
 :	Focus next monitor.